adner/adner.github.io/_posts/2025-11-18-ppcs-and-state-of-mcp.markdown

 ```
 Now the tool calling agent consumes 73907 tokens!
 And the code-gen agent consumes 7785 tokens.
 That is 90% tokens saved!!!

 So, is this the death of MCP?
-Well, I really don't think so and I think there are many ways of evolving the specification that could address the current issues, for example making batch operations a part of the specification, and specifying ways of doing tool calls that are not added to the context.
+Well, I really don't think so and I think there are many ways of evolving the specification that could address the current issues.
+For example making batch operations a part of the specification, and ways of doing tool calls that are excluded from to the context.

 And perhaps most important - making it possible to pass results between tool calls without polluting the context.
 I have the feeling that existing primitives in the MCP specification - especially Resources - have a role to play here.
+Imagine if an LLM could pass MCP Resource Links as parameters to subsequent tool calls, that would make parameter passing really light-weight!

+Anyways, this was a fun experiment and I learned a thing or two about tool calling and context windows.
+Thanks for reading, and happy hacking!